 - Address Dubai Mall and Address Downtown – attached to Dubai Mall

-- Armani Hotel Dubai in Burj Khalifa
+- Armani Hotel Dubai in Burj Khalifa, attached to Dubai Mall

 - Address Dubai Marina attached to Dubai Marina Mall